NUBIC/aker-rails/README.md

 will be env-specific.

     # In config/environments/production.rb, for example
-    config.after_initialize do
-      Aker.configure do
+    config.aker do
       # The authorities to use.
 See the aker API documentation
-        # for `Aker::Authorities` for options.
+      # for Aker::Authorities for options.
       authorities :ldap

       # The server-central parameters file for authority
       # and policy parameters (optional).
 See
-        # `Aker::CentralParameters` for a discussion of why this is a
+      # Aker::CentralParameters for a discussion of why this is a
       # good idea.
       central '/etc/nubic/aker-prod.yml'
     end

-    end
+(Migration note: this differs from the Rails 2.3 version of this plugin. *Aker configuration should not happen in a Rails 3 after_initialize block.*)

 Integration into your app
 -------------------------